Good to know tips to and how to maximise your time in the chair...

 - However, because of timing constraints this makeup must also be done quicker.
 A "regular" makeover appt with me is 1hr allowing a relaxed experience.
 For bridal makeup I have 45mins per face in order to make sure that the entire group is ready for when the photographer needs.

-- So the makeup work itself is more intense, as it must be done faster but with more care.
+- Therefore the makeup work itself is more intense, as it must be done faster but with more care.

 - All the extra time and cost that goes into bridal work is compensated in a small increase in charge per face.